yceruto/symfony-ddd-skeleton/README.md

         }
     },

-Again, run `composer dump-autoload` to re-generate the autoload config.
+Run `composer dump-autoload` to re-generate the autoload config.

 Here, you might need create a `<Name>WebTestCase` class per application in order to execute all tests together.